rothgar/netdata-wiki/ap.chart.sh.md

    - Average Signal
    - Average Bitrate (including average expected throughput)

-   The above are averages for all connected clients.
+   All the above (except the number of connected clients) are averages for all connected clients.

    Example: